Cannes film festival condemns Iranian actress Taraneh Alidoosti's arrest

 In May, Ashgar walked the red carpet of the 75th edition of the prestigious film festival.
 Sharing a photo of her in another Tweet, they wrote: "The favourite actress of Ashgar Farhadi, Taraneh Alidoosti, was at Cannes 2022 for her role in Saeed Roustayi’s Leila’s Brothers."
 "In solidarity with the peaceful struggle she is carrying out for freedom and women’s rights, the @Festival_Cannes extends their full support to her.''

-On December 17, the actress was arrested after she voiced solidarity for the protestors and condemned the execution of Mohsen Shekari.
+On December 17, the actress was arrested after she voiced solidarity for the protestors as she condemned the execution of Mohsen Shekari.
 In a now-deleted Instagram post, she wrote: "Your silence means the support of oppression and the oppressor."

 The favourite actress of Ashgar Farhadi, #TaranehAlidoosti was at #Cannes2022 for her role in Saeed Roustayi’s Leila’s Brothers.
 In solidarity with the peaceful struggle she is carrying out for freedom and women’s rights, the @Festival_Cannes extends their full support to her. pic.twitter.com/redw9UWgn9— Festival de Cannes (@Festival_Cannes) December 19, 2022